 The MBEAN_NAME

 property).
-To create a configuration for the Health Check, open CRXDE and add a new node (of type nt:unstructured) under the following path: /apps/settings/granite/operations/hc
+To create a configuration for the Health Check, open CRXDE and add a node (of type nt:unstructured) under the following path: /apps/settings/granite/operations/hc

 The following properties should be set on the new node: